A guide to nbn™ Enterprise Ethernet

-- Static IP address – unlike residential ethernet where the IP address can change over time, enterprise ethernet typically includes a static IP address, allowing a business to configure applications such as on site hosting and to create a VPN for secure remote employee access.
+- Static IP address – unlike residential ethernet where the IP address can change over time, enterprise ethernet typically includes a static IP address.
+This allows businesses to configure applications like on-site hosting and to create a VPN for secure remote employee access.

 - High contention ratio – enterprise ethernet has a higher contention ratio than residential ethernet (greater number of users allowable at one time) to ensure that a business has continued access to data, even when bandwidth is at a premium.

-- Scalability – enterprise ethernet connections are usually more flexible to allow businesses with aggressive growth plans to upgrade their speed and bandwidth as required.
+- Scalability – enterprise ethernet connections are more flexible and allow businesses to upgrade their speed and bandwidth as required.

-- Customer service – enterprise ethernet users have access to 24/7 expert support, while residential ethernet users generally have less or lower quality access to assistance.
+- Customer service – enterprise ethernet users have access to 24/7 expert support, while residential users generally have less access to assistance.

-- Service-level agreements – enterprise ethernet plans normally include an uptime guarantee accomplished through continuity planning, which can include redundant internet connections available for fast switch over if needed.
+- Service-level agreements – enterprise ethernet plans may include an uptime guarantee accomplished through continuity planning.
+This can include redundant internet connections available for fast switch over if needed.

 The current ethernet landscape

-While enterprise ethernet has been used by big business overseas for some time, until now it has only been available to Australian businesses at a prohibitive cost that only the largest corporations could afford.
+Although big businesses around the world have been using enterprise ethernet for some time, until recently the connection has only been available in Australia at a prohibitive cost that only the largest corporations could afford.

-A point-to-point fibre connection backed by a service level agreement, nbn™ Enterprise Ethernet is designed to meet the needs of businesses with high bandwidth requirements, such as those operating enterprise network systems and cloud based solutions.
+As a point-to-point fibre connection backed by a service level agreement, nbn™ Enterprise Ethernet is designed to meet the needs of businesses with high bandwidth requirements.

-It is also designed to meet international compatibility standards which will allow for a seamless integration of networks between offices located around the world.
+It’s also designed to meet international compatibility standards which allows for a seamless integration of networks between offices located around the world.

-nbn™ Enterprise Ethernet is the ideal choice for powering cloud services, IP phone systems, video, audio and other end-user services and, if you’re a larger business already on a fixed-line nbn™ service, upgrading to nbn™ Enterprise Ethernet with Wideband is an excellent way to future proof your organisation.
+nbn™ Enterprise Ethernet is the ideal choice for powering cloud services, IP phone systems, video, audio and other end-user services.
+Plus, if your business is already on a fixed-line nbn™ service, upgrading to nbn™ Enterprise Ethernet with Wideband is an excellent way to future-proof your organisation.

-nbn co says support for the service will be provided by a dedicated team who understands Australian business and further expansion and enhancements of the speed and features are planned in the near future.
+NBN Co says support for the service will be provided by a dedicated team who understands Australian business.
+NBN Co have also planned further expansion and enhancements of the speed and features for the near future.

-Aussie Broadband offers nbn™ Enterprise Ethernet at a great value rate and with a great range of features including installation to your door within 30 days (with SLA), 10Mbps to 1Gbps symmetrical speeds, 3-class service traffic prioritisation, 24/7 Australian-based expert support, and a 99.95% uptime guarantee.
+Aussie Broadband offers nbn™ Enterprise Ethernet at a great value rate and with a great range of features including installation to your door within 30 days (with SLA), access to ultrafast plans, 3-class service traffic prioritisation, 24/7 Australian-based expert support, and a 99.95% uptime guarantee.